Our website uses cookies for statistical purposes.

 As mentioned at the beginning of this article, payroll in Serbia involves a series of procedures, with the help of which salaries can be calculated and distributed in the owned company.
 Here is some information in this regard:

-• • With the help of dedicated software and platforms, payroll specialists in Serbia create payslips for each individual employee.
+• With the help of dedicated software and platforms, payroll specialists in Serbia create payslips for each employee.

 According to the Employment Law in Serbia, salaries are paid in accounts to employees with employment contracts in the respective companies, cash payment being prohibited.
 Moreover, salary payments are made either weekly, bimonthly, or monthly, depending on the internal regulations of the respective company.
 You can discuss more about the Serbian payroll taxes with one of our accountants in Serbia.